Staff

 Administrative

-Rebecca Baldwin, Executive Director
+Rebecca (Baldwin) ABRE, Executive Director

 Rebecca obtained her Bachelor’s of Science in Social Work from the College of Saint Rose in Albany, NY.
 After working in the field for a number of years, she returned to graduate school and obtained a Master’s Degree in Social Work with a concentration in Social Work Administration from the University at Albany.